-Almost a year on from Covid-19, 50% of the general public have been reassessing their current careers.
-Healthcare has seen an uptick in interest from individuals seeking a meaningful vocation that directly helps people in need.
+Almost a year on from Covid-19, 50% of the general public have been reassessing their current careers, and healthcare has seen an uptick in interest from individuals seeking a meaningful vocation that directly helps people in need.
 Many fully-qualified nurses are also thinking of using the valuable experience they have recently gained to take the next step in their careers.

 Whether on your first step of your career or fully established and looking for a new challenge, preparing for job interviews will prove one of the best strategies in landing a new opportunity.
-Our experienced team of health and social care recruitment specialists reveal popular examples of nursing job interview questions, and crucially, help with how to answer them.
+Our experienced team of health and social care recruitment specialists reveal popular examples of interview questions for nurses, and crucially, help with how to answer them.

 Prospero Health & Social Care are recruiting for a range of nurse vacancies across the UK – pre-register for our nursing jobs here.

 Examples of Popular Nursing Job Interview Questions and How to Answer Them